ScaleChain/distai/README.md

 The initial release is to make sure basic blockchain features such as consensus on blocks, transaction issuance, and token(asset) issuance work well.

-After launching the M1 version of dist.ai, we may decide to do a closed pre-ICO only with people who sent an email to support@scalechain.io by the time of M1 release.
+After launching the M1 version of dist.ai, we may decide to do sell coins only to people who sent an email to support@scalechain.io by the time of M1 release.

 2) Open testnet for a sandbox.